 How to Get Overdraft Fees Waived

 Not many depositors stop to contest overdraft fees because they’re usually the ones at fault.
 However, even if the blame can be solely placed on your shoulders, you don’t have to suffer these costly fees.
-Knowing how to get overdraft fees refunded with the right approach — even if you were in the wrong — can relieve you of this financial burden.

 1. Remain Polite and Patient